nickradunovic/longread-analysis/docs/INSTALL.md

 * Second, clone the whole project to your work directory.
 * Third, change the last line in both `config/main_env.yaml` and `config/py2_env.yaml` so that it specifies the path where you want your dependencies located.
-* Fourth, install create a new conda environment that has all dependencies installed.
-(See the walkthrough above)
+* Fourth, install all the dependencies on your machine.
+An easy way to do this is by using the `config/py2_env.yaml` file to set up a new conda environment.
+Note, that this environment has to be activated before you run the pipeline.
-* Fifth, peform the testrun by entering the line below.
-The testrun is completed succesfully when it terminates without errors.
+* Fifth, perform the test run by entering the line below.
+The test run is completed successfully when it terminates without errors.

     snakemake -j 100 --latency-wait 180 --cluster-config cluster.json --use-conda --cluster "sbatch -p {cluster.partition} --qos {cluster.qos} --mem={cluster.mem} -t {cluster.time} --ntasks {cluster.ntasks} -c {cluster.cpus-per-task}"

-* Sixth, when no errors occured when peforming the testrun, change global variable `WORK_PATH`, defined in `common.py` to the path where all your samples are stored.
+* Sixth, if no errors occured during the testrun, change the global variable `WORK_PATH`, defined in `common.py`, to the path where all your samples are stored.

 * Seventh, change `SAMPLE_FILES` in the Snakefile to a sample_id of interest, or uncomment that line for automatic sample selection.

 * Lastly, uncomment the lines in `rule all` in the Snakefile as desired, as you can select which pipeline to activate in this way.

-When everything is set and the above steps are succesfully completed, then the pipelines should be working.
+When everything is set and the above steps are successfully completed, then the pipelines should be working.

 For further help, see the Snakefile which is documented thoroughly.
 Alternatively, you can enter